Abhi47-kr/Salary-Survey-Data-Transformation/README.md

 The primary dataset used for cleaning is a US-centric-ish dataset sourced from AskAManager.org's Salary Survey,  encompassing respondents' demographic and professional information, comprising 19,932 entries across 17 columns.

 ## Tool

 - Excel

 ## The Cleaning Process

+- Data Backup
+  - After assessing the data in order to understand what needed to be done to take it from messy to clean, a copy of the dataset was made in order to have the original dataset in the event of data loss during cleaning.

+- Autofit Row Height and Autofit Column Width
+  - Implemented autofitting of row height and column width to ensure optimal visibility and readability of data, enhancing user experience and facilitating efficient navigation within the dataset.

+- Renaming Column Headers
+  - Performed renaming of column headers to enhance clarity and usability, ensuring that headers are concise, descriptive, and intuitive for improved data interpretation and analysis.